WARNING: MAJOR SPOILERS AHEAD. If you DO NOT want to be spoiled, please DO NOT read. You have been warned.

 - Who won the prize for being the dumbest?
 Must be Yue E. She thought she was authoritative, clever, and effective.
 YET she was not able to seek out the truth or cared for it.
 She liked to be lied to so she got just that.
 It was a pity and super frustrating to see her victims being disposed of by her.
 She was so oblivious it was hard to believe that she was maintaining the family business.
 But it might be better explained as her being blind when it came to love YET her actions caused severe consequences to others.
 Yes, she later took revenge on her husband but she shouldn’t be given credit for anything since it was part of the others’ plot as well.
 She only wanted to do things for herself, NOT doing anything extraordinary like wanting to take revenge for other women.
 Nothing wrong with that since the dude was her husband after all, but I just want to say that it shouldn’t be looked as an action to redeem herself but more of something she wanted to do to secure whatever was left of her happiness.
 At least it did not drag long with the conflicts.

 - Mickey He as Leng Yun.
-Lan Yan’s childhold friend.
-Second cutest guy in here and his intro scene was equally cool.
+Lan Yan’s childhood friend.
+The second cutest guy in here and his intro scene was equally cool.
 It was strange that Xin He should meet him before he was able to reunite with Lan Yan.
-I don’t know whether to say he’s an honest person and a considerate person, always putting others’ life before him OR call him dumb.
+I don’t know whether to say he was an honest person and a considerate person, always putting others’ life before him OR call him dumb.
 Since he let go of Lan Yan just like that to let Da You had his way.
-Yes, he wanted to repay Da You and he was definitely caring about Lan Yan’s future but he did not know that he had push her to the pit.
+Yes, he wanted to repay Da You and he was definitely caring about Lan Yan’s future but he did not know that he had pushed her to the pit.
 Yet later I got past that and maintained my positive attitude toward him.
 He was always so righteous and so honest that he might be caring for others too much and put himself last (almost like Lan Yan).
 He was very supportive of others and always did his best to help.
 A great guy overall.

 - Zheng Guo Lin as Jiang Shao You.
 I didn’t like him at first and was on the edge of hating too because he was causing troubles for Xin Hai and Xin He.
 Not to mention how he was gambling away the family fortune.
 Yet in the later episodes, it showed that he was a kind person who was willing to use his money to help the homeless kids and also find time to play with them.
 Perhaps his death was the most tragic–after Xin Hai’s–since he suffered so much with all those burn marks trying to save Yu Ping–a person he respected and thought was his only relative–yet he died by her hands because she did not want him to become her baggage.
 It was so sad to watch his life slipping away just like that.
 He was betrayed by the person he trusted the most and he was always so innocent, always believing her and treating her like real family.